SEO Perspective: Website Building SEO

 Beware of Toxic Links

 Toxic links are links from websites that have no purpose except to link to other sites and create an artificial spiderweb of links.
 While these are technically links, google has become adept at identifying these and downgrades the links impact on your ranking or even penalizes you if the link is deemed to be from a “link farm.”
 Many disreputable SEO companies have used this tactic in the past and google created updates to it algorithm that identified these black hat links and punished them.
 Even if the link is not purely toxic but comes from a less well known and less interconnected or low traffic site it will have a lower impact than a link from a high profile site.
 The weight for each link is measured using a “trust score” and semrush has a tool to help identify this as well.
 The higher trust score the more a link will drive you up rankings.

-While this post in no way covers all the aspects relevant to SEO and website design and development I hope it gives you some things to think about when building your website.
-SunCity would be happy to hear from you about other things to think about or questions you have.
+SunCity Advising is a premier San Diego Marketing Analytics Firm and while this post in no way covers all the aspects relevant to SEO or website design and development, hopefully it gives you some things to think about when building your website.
+We are happy to hear from you about other things effecting your site or questions you have.